wodby/docker4drupal/README.md

-# Using docker for local development
+# Docker-based environment for Drupal

-This article explains how you can spin up a local environment using the *native Docker app* on Linux, Mac OS X and Windows.
+Use this Docker compose file to spin up local environment with a *native Docker app* on Linux, Mac OS X and Windows.

-## Drupal 8

 ### Overview

-The Drupal 8 bundle consist of the following containers:
+The Drupal bundle consist of the following containers:

 | Container | Image |
 | --------- | ----- |